tailwindlabs/tailwindcss/source/docs/transform-origin.blade.md

 @endslot
 @endcomponent

-Note that because Tailwind implements transforms using [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), **the transform utilities are not supported in older browsers like IE11**.
-If you need transforms for your project and need to support older browsers, [add your own utilities](/docs/adding-new-utilities) or other custom CSS.

 ## Responsive

-To control the scale of an element at a specific breakpoint, add a `{screen}:` prefix to any existing scale utility.
-For example, use `md:scale-75` to apply the `scale-75` utility at only medium screen sizes and above.
+To control the transform-origin of an element at a specific breakpoint, add a `{screen}:` prefix to any existing transform-origin utility.
+For example, use `md:origin-top` to apply the `origin-top` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.